shanefully-done/mapleting/DEPLOYMENT.md

 ## Overview

-Mapleting consists of two main components that need to be deployed:
+MapleTing consists of two main components that need to be deployed:

 1. **Next.js Server** (PWA + API) - Deployed to Vercel or self-hosted
 2. **Python Client** (Monitoring Agent) - Distributed as standalone executable